slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The moment a magician says, «Now we begin» you’re already screwed!' -- Brian Brushwood*

+> *'If we play by the rules too strictly, if we take them too literally, we are crushed by those around us who are not so foolish.'*

 HOWEVER... deceiving is not lying.

 > *'Lying is like a nuclear bomb.
 The effects will be there for a long time to you to deal with.'*

-> *'One of the most potent weapons in the battle for information is giving out false information.'*

 > *'Don't lie to anybody that you are not going to kill.
 Lying is a bad idea.
 The lie is going to burn you.' -- hostage negotiator*

+> *'One of the most potent weapons in the battle for information is giving out false information.'*

 > *'The evil that men do lives after them; The good is often interred with their bones.' -- Julius Caesar; Act 3, Scene II*